sukritsingh/grimoire/README.md

 Grimoire is a mobile-friendly d20 SRD 5e spellbook that organizes spell lists by class and level.

-See the latest compiled build here: [http://ephe.github.io/grimoire/](http://ephe.github.io/grimoire/)
+See the latest compiled build here: [http://sukritsingh.github.io/grimoire/](http://sukritsingh.github.io/grimoire/)

-It's been a while.
 The Grimoire has been pruned to display only the spells from the d20 5e SRD to provide a hopefully entertaining example of how to use Jekyll to do something weird.
 Unless you've got typos or bugs to file, please consider this project frozen.

-Thank you all for your help over the years!
-May your games ever be fun and your rolls to your liking :)

 ## Structure